MadBomber/aia/docs/cli-reference.md

 ### `-m MODEL, --model MODEL`
 Name of the LLM model(s) to use.
 For multiple models, use comma-separated values.

+Supports inline role assignment using `MODEL=ROLE` syntax to assign specific roles to individual models.

 ```bash
 # Single model
 aia --model gpt-4 my_prompt